Medically reviewed by Drugs.com. Last updated on Jan 12, 2022.

 - If you have high blood sugar (diabetes), you will need to watch your blood sugar closely.

-- If you are taking Inderal LA and have high blood pressure, talk with your doctor before using OTC products that may raise blood pressure.
+- If you are taking Inderal LA (propranolol sustained-release capsules) and have high blood pressure, talk with your doctor before using OTC products that may raise blood pressure.
 These include cough or cold drugs, diet pills, stimulants, ibuprofen or like products, and some natural products or aids.

 How is this medicine (Inderal LA) best taken?